crossbrowsertesting/cbt-tunnel-nodejs/README.md

-## cbt_tunnels.js
+## Local Connection with NodeJs

-Creates a local connection to CrossBrowserTesting.com which allows you to test sites behind your firewall or to access web pages that are saved locally on your machine.
+Creates a local connection (tunnel) to CrossBrowserTesting.com which allows you to test sites behind your firewall or to access web pages that are saved locally on your machine.

 In just a few seconds, you can establish a connection which allows you to do live testing, screenshots, or run Selenium scripts against any of the internal sites you have access to.